bufbuild-ru/docs/docs/bufstream/integrations/redpanda-console/index.md

 ### Basic configuration

 Configuring Redpanda Console™ to work with Bufstream requires setting the cluster's bootstrap address and specifying a client ID.
-The simplest way to do so is by setting the `KAFKA_BROKER` and `KAFKA_CLIENTID` environment variables.Set `KAFKA_BROKER` to the bootstrap address of your Bufstream cluster.
+The simplest way to do so is by setting the `KAFKA_BROKER` and `KAFKA_CLIENTID` environment variables.

+Set `KAFKA_BROKER` to the bootstrap address of your Bufstream cluster.
 Set `KAFKA_CLIENTID` by choosing a unique identifier for Redpanda Console™, then appending `;broker_count=1`.
 For example, you might choose `rpconsole;broker_count=1`.
 This instructs the Bufstream cluster to present itself as a single Kafka broker, which allows Redpanda Console™ to correctly display statistics for each topic.

 ### Connecting to the Buf Schema Registry